Academic Integrity Policy

 Academic Integrity's Definition

-Academic integrity is important for everyone who is a part of the community involved with research, education, and scholarship.
-The principles of academic integrity apply to everyone whether their role in academia is that of a student, research assistant, or professor.
-Upholding the principles of academic integrity is a way of protecting the integrity of the University and the academic community as a whole.
-However, it is also about one’s own learning and development process as a student or a professional academic.
+Academic integrity is important for each individual who is a member of the University community and its research, education, and scholarship.
+The principles of academic integrity apply to all community members including visiting and full-time faculty members, teaching and research assistants, and students.
+Upholding the principles of academic integrity protects the integrity of the University and the academic community as a whole.
+It also maintains the validity of one’s own learning and development as a student or scholar.

-The abilities to analyze evidence, practice critical judgement, and write clearly and persuasively are skills that lead to better academic performance.
-These skills will serve as a foundation for any career, whether in academia or beyond.
-In that sense, the principles that guide academically responsible behaviors are principles that guide responsible conduct in any field or area of life.
+The abilities to analyze evidence, practice critical judgement, and write clearly and persuasively, are necessary skills that provide the foundation for successful academic performance.
+These skills serve as a foundation for any career, whether in academia or beyond.
+In that sense, the principles that guide academically responsible behaviors are the same principles that guide responsible conduct in any field or area of life.
 Learning how to live by these principles during one’s years at university can be one of the greatest gifts a university has to offer to its students.

 Plagiarism

 Plagiarism can happen unintentionally because one is not fully aware of appropriate conventions for referencing.
 Even though there might not have been a deliberate intention to cheat, it is still plagiarism.
-One of the principles of academically responsible behaviors is to take the responsibility to find out what the rules for referencing within the discipline are, to take adequate notes, and to actively avoid dishonesty.
+One of the principles of academically responsible behaviors is to take the responsibility to find out what the rules for referencing within the discipline are, to take adequate notes, and to adhere to the highest standards of honesty and professionalism.

 Forms of plagiarism